-Look for the label, Krups is everywhere !
+Look for the label, you may not have noticed, but Krups is everywhere !

 “I’m just on my travels visiting family at the moment, and stayed over with my cousin last night – noticed she has had a white Krups Nespresso Inissia for a while – and she didn’t even know I was recommending it !
 Arrived home to my parents house, and realise now that their Nespresso machine is Krups too !
 My dad was always ‘gadget man’ when we were young – being one of the first to get a microwave in the ’70s at the annual Ideal Home exhibition ( and still using it today !).
 He was bought one of the first Nespresso machines in Spain.
 It still looks really classy and I just had a coffee from it.
 Lo and behold its a Krups !”

 Not everyone (including me till a few months ago! ) realises that Nespresso produces the pods but actually the Nespresso based machines are in fact made by other manufacturers.
 Both Krups and De ‘Longhi make a pretty identical great Nespresso Insissia machine.
 Magimix are also really popular in the U.S. for this machine.

 So Krups has been around for a long time in the coffee machine business.
 To be fair, we have only got the Nespresso Inissia in our top machine winners, even though they do have a super automatic 2 in 1 touch machine for cappuccino and espresso coffee.
 They also make so many filter machines which we haven’t yet investigated.
 We’re more espresso coffee drinkers !

 Philips is a Dutch company and we include it here for a few reasons.